 Backed by the American Heart Association and the Harvard Endowment Fund, we can help you find trained and certified medical assistants here at Stepful.

-We have a 4-month online medical assistant training program that ends with graduates taking their Certified Clinical Medical Assistant (CCMA) exam.
-Our program consists of 80 clinical hours and an externship to help students get real-world experience so they can jump into working after earning their certification.
+We have a 4-month online medical assistant training program that prepares graduates to take their Certified Clinical Medical Assistant (CCMA) exam.
+Our program consists of 80 clinical hours and support in finding an externship to help students get real-world experience so they can jump into working after earning their certification.

 There are two ways Stepful can help you hire quality medical assistants: our Hiring as a Service platform and our Learning & Development platform for training existing employees.